l0ss/Grouper2/README.md

 # Grouper2
-C# rewrite of Grouper - barely started, non-functional.
+C# rewrite of Grouper - work in progress, not entirely useless!